-The Disability Services Office arranges accommodations for students with documented physical, learning or mental disabilities.
-Accommodations, such as extended time on exams, or texts in alternate formats, are designed to make students more successful in the classroom.
+The Disability Resource Center arranges accommodations for students with documented physical, learning or mental disabilities.
+Accommodations, such as extended time on exams, or texts in alternate formats, are designed to assist students to be more successful in the classroom.

 Student Counseling helps students cope with mental illnesses, recover from alcohol or drug abuse, and manage any type of personal crises or stress.

 Student Counseling also deals with emergencies, such as suicide threats and sexual assault.
 After hours, students in need of emergency services can call campus police at 589-1155, or 911.

 Someplace Safe helps survivors of sexual assault and domestic violence by explaining options, providing support, identifying appropriate resources and acting as a legal advocate.
 Friends and family members of survivors may also receive counseling and assistance.